 Meanwhile, Mrs. Clinton has yet to apologize to the families of the kids killed in Benghazi for lying to them about it.

-She told him it was a video.
+She told them it was a video.

 They haven't apologized.

-Some candidates should tell the truth.
+Said candidates should tell the truth.

 I did not have sex with that woman.

-Miss What?
+Ms. What?

-That's right, not a single time.
+Not a single time.

 It was like five or six.

-Never ever.
+Never, ever.

 I didn't do it.

-Ah, these people they got.
+Ah, these people, they got it.

-This is why so many people get so frustrated, because the hypocrisy never, never sticks to these people.
+This is why so many people get so frustrated because the hypocrisy never, never sticks to these people.

 And they're such hypocrites.

-Hey, look, folks, I'm not trying to dump rain on the parade here, but New York Times new White House campaign to encourage legal immigrants to become citizens so that they will vote.
+Hey, look, folks, I'm not trying to dump rain on the parade here, but New York Times' new White House campaign to encourage legal immigrants to become citizens so that they will vote.

 Legal citizens, we're talking about 8 million people here.